defenseunicorns-partnerships/wfapi/README.md

 - You manage a Kubernetes cluster that runs mission apps that need the ability to initiate and monitor workflow jobs
 - You run Argo Workflows to provide that functionality
-- But you don't want to give those mission apps direct access to the Kubernetes API
+- But for security reasons you don't want to give those mission apps direct access to the Kubernetes API
 - And you want more fine-grained control than what the Argo Workflows Server API would provide

 ### Why not use the Argo Workflows Server API?
 Why build this instead?